Handwriting

 • Setting time challenges for each other.

-Below is an example of how we form the alphabet at Cranbrook.
+Below is an example of how we form the cursive alphabet at Cranbrook.